Accounts Payable – Explanation and Journal Entries

 Now, you are billed 1,00,000 for goods bought on credit.
 The amount will be considered as dues to be paid or, in other terms, an “account payable” by your business till the supplier is paid.
-It is similar to the situation when a person has received his latest electricity bill which he is allowed him to pay within the next 30 days.
-Now, it acts as payable for the individual till the time its actually paid.
+It is similar to the situation when a person has received his latest electricity bill where he is allowed to pay within the next 30 days.
+Now, it acts as payable for the individual until the time it is actually paid.

 - Accounts payable are created when you buy goods on credit.

 - Accounts payable should be paid back to the suppliers within the agreed period of time.

 - They act as a short-term debt, hence shown on the liability side under the head “current liabilities” of the balance sheet.

 Journal Entries Related to Accounts Payable

 Below are two main scenarios linked to the accounts payable cycle, where, in the first case, the credit purchase is recorded, and, in the second case, the cash paid to the supplier is recorded in the books of accounts.